danintel/sawtooth-cookiejar/README.md

 2. eat one or more cookies in the cookie jar
 3. count the cookies in the cookie jar

-The cookie jar is identified by "mycookiejar" with a corresponding private key.
+The cookie jar is identified by `mycookiejar` with a corresponding private key.
-The cookie jar count is stored at an address derived from a prefix (the "cookiejar" Transaction Family namespace) and the SHA-512 hash of "mycookiejar".
+The cookie jar count is stored at an address derived from:
+* a 6-hex character prefix (the "cookiejar" Transaction Family namespace) and
+* the SHA-512 hash of the "mycookiejar" public key in hex.

 # Components
 The cookie jar transaction family, written in Python 3, contains two parts: